rowland-208/rowland-208.github.io/_posts/2024-08-30-sorting-colors.md

 * if more than 10 colors, reduce to 10 by k-means clustering,
 * solve travelling salesman and force highest and lowest luminance points to be neighbors [link](https://stackoverflow.com/questions/14527815/how-to-fix-the-start-and-end-points-in-travelling-salesmen-problem).

 It worked!
 I ended up using k means to select 10 colors.
 Then travelling salesman with the CIE2000 distance function.
 I ended up scaling the luminance by 1/10 to reduce the impact on sorting.
 Runs of colors are more important than monotonically increasing luminance.
-You can see results in this jupyter notebook.
+You can see how the package works in this jupyter notebook [rowland-208/colorsort](https://github.com/rowland-208/colorsort/blob/main/etc/examples.ipynb).

 ![alt text](../_assets/saturn.png)